felleg/felleg.gitlab.io-backup/content/posts/overcoming-learning-anxiety.md

 ## Step 1: Read and highlight the golden nuggets

+Crack open the book at page 1.
+We are embarking on a journey.
+If you didn't try the book suplex yet, consider doing it now.
+Have a highlighter in your hand and start reading.
+Highlight whatever golden nuggets of information *you* find interesting.
+That's it!

+Whenever I
-Crack open the book with a highlighter in hand and highlight whatever golden nuggets of information *you* find interesting.
-Whenever I highlight something, I don't care if this is something the author expected me to memorize or not, resonate with or not.
+highlight something, I don't care if this is something the author expected me to memorize or not, resonate with or not.
 Often times I even take pride in highlighting a little detail that feels irrelevant in the